-- 1. From the prior audit documentation, we observed the following loans were outstanding as of December 31, 2020. - a.
+- 1. From the prior agreed-upon procedures documentation, we observed the following bonds and loans were outstanding as of December 31, 2020. - a.
 These amounts agreed to the Village's January 1, 2021 balances on the summary we used in procedure 3. - b.
-We inspected the debt's final offering documents for all outstanding debt, and we confirmed the debt covenants did not have requirements that failing to follow the terms indicates possible outcome modification of the debt terms.
+We inspected the debt's final offering documents for all outstanding debt, and we confirmed the Village does not have any debt covenants.